Okja

 Technical: 3/5

 Okja is a wacky, strange comedy with a heavy-handed moral about valuing the natural world over the plastic excesses of modern culture.
-A fine thesis, to be sure—but the sheer mania of the film, bouncing from Jake Gyllenhaal’s ear-piercing falsetto to sporadic bursts of violence, to tender moments between a young child and her oversized animal companion all deliver vertigo rather than stir up empathy, the latter of which I suspect was the point of the film.
+A fine thesis, to be sure—but the sheer mania of the film, bouncing from Jake Gyllenhaal’s ear-piercing falsetto to sporadic bursts of violence, to tender moments between a young child and her oversized animal companion, all deliver vertigo rather than stir up empathy—which I suspect was the point of the film.

-Still, while Okja didn’t gel for me I always appreciate directors willing to take risks.
-I’m glad they seem to have paid off for director Joon-ho Bong and for Netflix; critics have mostly given Okja the thumbs up, with the film averaging a 7.4/10 on Rotten Tomatoes at this time of review.
+Still, while Okja didn’t gel for me, I always appreciate directors willing to take risks.
+I’m glad they seem to have paid off for director Joon-ho Bong and for Netflix; critics have mostly given Okja the thumbs up, and that’s fine by me.

 Gender: 4.25/5